Active Tour from Yunnan in China to Laos

 In the 17th century Laos came under the rule of the French, who made Laos an officially recognized kingdom.
 After emancipation from the colonial power its king, Sisavang Vong, took over the position as head of state of the Kingdom of Laos.
 In the 20th century the country fluctuated again and again between local and foreign rule until a coup by the Communists in 1975 abolished the monarchy and declared that Laos was definitively independent.
 The splendid temples, the many historic colonial buildings, and the tranquility of the local people can enthuse even the most passionate travelers.
 Since 1995 Luang Prabang is on UNESCO’s list of world cultural heritages.

 A worthwhile attraction of Luang Prabang is the former royal palace, Haw Kham, which today is a museum.
 Some of the private rooms of the royal family are preserved just as they were left after the takeover by the Communists in 1975.
-As well as gifts from diplomats from countries all around the world, you can admire the throne, the crown jewels, and swords made of pure gold.
-In the garage you can also look at the former royal vehicles.
-Most of those well-preserved luxury state coaches were gifts from the United States and France.

 The most commonly practiced form of Buddhism in Laos is the classical Theravada Buddhism, which is dominant in all of south-east Asia.
 You see that most clearly in the many Buddhist temples in Luang Prabang.
 One of the most important, and simultaneously most beautiful temples of Luang Prabang is Wat Xieng Thong.
 This temple dates from 1560 and was once under the protection of the royal family.
 Luckily Wat Xieng Thong escaped the plundering and destruction during the invasion by Chinese “black flag marauders” in 1867.
 The leader of the invasion, Deo Van Tri (Kham Oun), had been in his youth a novice monk at Wat Xieng Thong, and so he used it as his headquarters.
 The numerous pavilions, shrines, and the beautiful garden make a visit to Wat Xieng Thong a very special experience during your journey from Yunnan to Laos.